 Eighth in a hot novice won by Sahara King when tried over a mile at Wolverhampton.
 Dropped back to 7f at Lingfield—too sharp for his stamina profile—he still finished second and caught the stewards’ attention.

-The two mile runs show a middle-distance horse in the making.
-Stride data from Southwell and Wolverhampton point to effectiveness around 12 furlongs as a 3-year-old.
+The Southwell and Wolverhampton runs show a middle-distance horse in the making.
+Stride data from both point to effectiveness around 12 furlongs as a 3-year-old.

 Handicapped at Inadequate Trips